wp-plugins/include/readme.txt

 * id: the page/post/etc id to use
 * slug: the page slug to use to find the ID
-* show_title: set to anything other than "" to show the title of the included page
-* title_wrapper_elem: the type of element to wrap the title with
+* title: the type of element to wrap the title with.
+If set to "" no title will be displayed.
  * Default: h2
-* title_wrapper_class: a class to assign to the title wrap
+* title_class: a class to assign to the title
+* wrap: the type of element to wrap the entire include area with.
+If set to "" no wrap will be applied.
+ * Default: div
+* wrap_class: a class you want assigned to the wrap.
+ * Default: 'included'
+* hr: Display a hr before the include.
+Set to "" to not display the hr.
 * recursion:
  * Options:
   * strict: only show first page, do not run `[include]` if it's included